Lea Michele Rocks Tiny Bikini During Tropical Honeymoon With Zandy Reich

 She has a smirk on her face as she looks away from the camera, and finished off her relaxed honeymoon look with a chunky bracelet on her right wrist.

 Lea Michele and her her new hubby, Zandy Reich, wed in a lavish ceremony earlier this month.
-The actress and her boyfriend of three years tied the knot at Napa’s Carneros Restort, according to People Magazine.
+The actress and her boyfriend of three years tied the knot at Napa’s Carneros Resort, according to People Magazine.

 “Lea was calm [but] so excited for the big moment,” Lea’s close friend, Brad Goreski, told the magazine.
 “Zandy was smiling from ear to ear!
 They were both so happy,” he added.